 Restore Vision with Macular Hole Surgery

-As a person ages, there are many retinal conditions that can develop and interfere with vision.
+As a person ages, there are many (/retinal-health text: retinal conditions that can develop and interfere with vision).
 One potential cause of concern is a macular hole.
 A macular hole is a small tear or opening in the macula.
 When a macular hole develops, it can result in blurry or distorted vision.

 At Retina Associates, we treat this condition with macular hole surgery.
 Macular hole surgery restores clear vision for our Kansas City, MO patients.